nostoc/sanitizor/module-ballerinax-supabase/ballerina/README.md

 [Supabase](https://supabase.com/) is an open-source Firebase alternative that provides a complete backend-as-a-service platform with real-time databases, authentication, instant APIs, edge functions, and storage solutions for modern applications.

-The `ballerinax/supabase` package offers APIs to connect and interact with [Supabase API](https://supabase.com/docs/reference/api) endpoints, specifically based on a recent version of the API.
+The `ballerinax/supabase` package offers APIs to connect and interact with [Supabase API](https://supabase.com/docs/reference/api) endpoints, specifically based on [Supabase REST API](https://supabase.com/docs/reference/api/rest).
 ## Setup guide

-To use the Supabase connector, you must have access to the Supabase API through a [Supabase project](`https://supabase.com/docs`) and obtain an API key.
-If you do not have a Supabase account, you can sign up for one [here](`https://supabase.com/`).
+To use the Supabase connector, you must have access to the Supabase API through a [Supabase project](https://supabase.com/docs) and obtain API credentials including your project URL and service role key.
+If you do not have a Supabase account, you can sign up for one [here](https://supabase.com).

 ### Step 1: Create a Supabase Account

-1. Navigate to the [Supabase website](`https://supabase.com/`) and sign up for an account or log in if you already have one.
+1. Navigate to the [Supabase website](https://supabase.com) and sign up for an account or log in if you already have one.

 2. Create a new project or select an existing project.
-API access is available on all Supabase plans, including the free tier.
+API access is available on all Supabase plans including the free tier.

-### Step 2: Generate an API Key
+### Step 2: Generate API Credentials

 1. Log in to your Supabase account and navigate to your project dashboard.

-2. In the left sidebar, click on Settings, then select API from the settings menu.
+2. In the left sidebar, go to Settings, then select API.

-3. On the API settings page, you will find your project URL and API keys.
-Copy the `anon` key for public client access or the `service_role` key for server-side access with elevated privileges.
+3. In the API Settings page, you will find your Project URL and API Keys section containing your `anon public` key and `service_role` key.

+4. Copy the Project URL and the service_role key (for server-side operations) or anon key (for client-side operations with RLS enabled).

 > **Tip:** You must copy and store this key somewhere safe.
 It won't be visible again in your account settings for security reasons.
 ## Quickstart